Counter-Strike 2 is one of the world’s most customizable games. You can change many settings on the CS2 search console.

 Make Windows display file extensions and save the final Autoexec file type as a proper cfg file type by pressing the Windows key while the game runs.

-How to Create an Autoexec for CSGO?
+How to Create an Autoexec for CS2?

 As long as you know what you’re doing, creating an Autoexec isn’t tricky.
 We recommend that you use ‘Notepad++’ since it is much easier and free to download.
 To make an Autoexec, follow these steps: